Hiking Sisters Oregon has never failed to disappoint visitors and locals alike. There are dozens of amazing hikes near Sisters.

 Of course, there are many great opportunities for backpacking in Central Oregon to enjoy a more immersive experience in the backcountry.

-Tam McArthur Ridge is a stunning hike up on the east side of Broken Top and the Three Sisters providing excellent views of all four peaks and the surrounding landscape.
+The Tam McArthur Tim Trail is a stunning hike up on the east side of Broken Top that provides some of the best views in central Oregon.

 Distance From Sisters: 35 minutes